canonical/observability/decision-records/2024-08-29--dashboard-collision.md

 2. Dashboards must not have the same *title* within a folder.
 3. Dashboard URL must be stable across dashboard updates (e.g. charm upgrades).
 Do not generate the UID from the hasing dashboard's entire contents, because it would break links to the dashboard.[^DbURL]
 4. UID length must be <= 40 (grafana limit).
+5. Juju admins, not charm authors, should have the final say on how dashboards are organized in sub-folders.

 ## Decision
-> TBD.
+(2/P) + (4/R) + (6/P).

 ## Alternatives considered
 Deduplication can be addressed on the provider (charm with dashboards) or the requrier side (grafana charm).
 In the following subsections, `P` and `R` stand for provider and requirer.

 ### (1/P) Use a prescribed naming pattern for UIDs at dev time
-We will update the [best practices doc](https://discourse.charmhub.io/t/grafana-k8s-docs-how-to-create-a-great-charmed-dashboard/14188#use-an-effective-naming-scheme-22), and it's up to charm authors to be disciplined about adhering to it.
+We can update the [best practices doc](https://discourse.charmhub.io/t/grafana-k8s-docs-how-to-create-a-great-charmed-dashboard/14188#use-an-effective-naming-scheme-22), and it's up to charm authors to be disciplined about adhering to it.
 Charm lib will raise if the pattern doesn't match the expected ("test-time linter").

 A good option for UIDs could be `f"{charm_name}-{codename}"`, where `codename` is e.g. an abbreviate dashboard title that the charm author needs to make sure is unique within the charm.